The work is dedicated to the first women deported to the French Louisiana in 1712. They came from different West African countries.

 They will later become the mothers of a new people in a new world: The Africans-Americans.

-When I paint this work, I realize more than ever the real ordeal of the deported populations, during transport and on arrival.
-I am aware of the abrupt change of environment and morals and the cultural shock that these people have been able to experience arriving on French territory.
+When I painted this work, I realized more than ever the real ordeal of the deported populations, during transport and on their arrival.
+I am aware of the abrupt change of environment, morals and the cultural shock that these people have been able to experience arriving on French territory.

-They tread for the first time this unknown soil who himself was a slave and they will attend its independence a few years later.
-‘African American’ remains for me a name of meaning and symbolism.
+They set foot for the first time on this uknown land which has itself been conquered.
+They will witness its independance a few years later.
+African-American remains for me a name of meaning and symbolism.